Stephanie Brown- Fuqua School of Business (Duke)

 Current MBA program: Fuqua School of Business, Duke University

 Bio: Originally from Ottawa, Canada, I attended Wellesley College for undergrad and have most recently called Durham, NC home while completing my dual MPP/MBA degree at Duke.
 My passion lies in agricultural supply chains and sustainability, leading me to gain a wide range of experience working on cotton, shea butter and seafood supply chain projects in the U.S. and abroad.

 Describe a typical day as a MBA student:

-My days as an MBA student kicked off with a steaming cup of fresh-brewed coffee and a news podcast before heading to Duke’s beautiful, tree lined campus.
+My days as a Fuqua School of Business MBA student kicked off with a steaming cup of fresh-brewed coffee and a news podcast before heading to Duke’s beautiful, tree lined campus.
 From there, I had anywhere between 1-3 classes scheduled along with at least one team meeting.
 My lunches were generally spent catching up with friends, having an informational chat with a classmate or attending a lunch-time speaker series.
 Any spare handful of minutes were typically spent putting the final touches on a case assignment or replying to the heap of emails that inevitably amassed in my inbox.
 Evenings were spent attending a student club or recruiting event, working out, completing homework or exploring Durham’s burgeoning restaurant scene.

 Where did you work before enrolling in business school?

 Before coming to business school, I worked as a policy analyst for the Canadian government’s immigration and labour ministries.
 My interest in business, and agricultural supply chains specifically, took root during a 6-month internship in northern Ghana where I supported the business development of a women’s shea butter co-operative.
 Once I returned home, I launched an all-natural soap business to continue tapping into my passion for sustainable and ethical sourcing and products.